johnsyweb/tampermonkey-parkrun/docs/index.md

 ---
 layout: default
 title: parkrun Userscripts - Enhance your parkrun experience
+og_image: /tampermonkey-parkrun/images/alphabet-challenge.png
 description: A collection of userscripts that enhance parkrun pages with additional statistics, visualisations, and challenges for parkrun participants.
 keywords: parkrun, userscript, userscripts, tampermonkey, parkrun statistics, parkrun analysis, parkrun challenges, parkrun visualisations, parkrun charts, parkrun bingo, parkrun alphabet challenge, parkrun compass, parkrun data analysis
 ---

 ## What

 A collection of userscripts that enhance parkrun pages with additional statistics, visualisations, and challenges.
-These scripts work with parkrun event pages, parkrunner profile pages, and results pages, and can be used with any userscript manager including [Userscripts](https://github.com/quoid/userscripts), [Tampermonkey](https://www.tampermonkey.net/), [Violentmonkey](https://violentmonkey.github.io/), or any compatible browser extension.
+These scripts work with parkrun event pages, parkrunner profile pages, and results pages, and can be used with any userscript manager including [Userscripts][userscripts], [Tampermonkey][tampermonkey], [Violentmonkey][violentmonkey], or any compatible browser extension.

 ## Why